EDS-Bioinformatics-Laboratory/FSS-Navigator/README.md

 * If the markdown file contains images then the conversion to html does not yet work correctly (i.e., the html doesn't contain the images)
 * Links in the 0_PROJECT.md file do not work once this file is embed as an html file in Navigate.html.
 * The parsing of 0_PROJECT.md may go wrong if the title is not formatted in a specific way.
 This should be made more general.
+  * Solved: Project title should now be specified in Navigation.conf